 Instead of everyone unwrapping their presents at the same time, which means the fun is over within fifteen minutes and no one knows what anyone else got (plus it always results in something getting lost in the chaos…) try unwrapping one at a time.

 Make everyone unwrap one present at a time, starting with the youngest member of your family and working up in age, then back to the start again.

-A really fun way of getting your kids to take it in turn opening and sharing presents.
+A really fun way of getting your kids to take it in turns opening and sharing presents is playing pass the parcel.
 Just like you would at a kids’ party, make a present that’s layered with little presents like gold coins and small stocking fillers wrapped in different types of Christmas paper.

 You might have thought that a piñata would hold only sweets and chocolate, but you can also fill them with small gifts – think bouncy balls, shaped rubber bands, stamps, plastic jewellery, and gold coins!

 And some white confetti or shredded paper will make it seem like it’s snowing when the kids finally break in!